The Best Day Trips from Rome: Enjoy a Mini Break Near the City

 Rome is littered with artworks most museums would give their left arm to own, but the Papacy’s private collection is something else entirely.
 Hop across the border into the city within a city (it’s as easy as crossing the road) and spend the day exploring St. Paul’s Basilica and the Vatican museums.
 Don’t miss the opportunity to stand underneath Michaelangelo’s famous fresco, one of the things to see in Rome and experience artworks by Raphael, Caravaggio, Leonardo da Vinci, and other household names that will leave even the most secular of souls in awe.

 Pompeii has gone down in history as one of the great human tragedies.
 Still, the nature of the ancient metropolises’ demise, preserved under molten lava, means that millenia later it offers a fascinating insight into the daily lives of our Mediterranean ancestors.
-Around two hours south of the capital, Pompeii is one the most popular day trips from Rome.
+Around two hours south of the capital, Pompeii is one the most popular day trips.
 Better yet, spend a weekend combining Pompeii with a visit to Mount Vesuvius, Europe’s only active volcano, Naples and the surrounding seaside towns.

 Sorrento and Capri